-A Purpose Driven Life - Chapter 2
+A Purpose Driven Life Chapter 2 - You Are Not an Accident

 Chapter Overview: You are not an accident.
 God made you specifically for a reason and a purpose.
 There are no illegitimate children, only illegitimate parents.